isomerpages/mol-articles/financial-articles/support-schemes.md

 The Government has committed close to $100 billion to stabilise the economy and protect livelihoods.
 A significant portion is set aside as cash relief and subsidies for affected individuals.

-Those in need may also consider existing schemes which offer additional support in the immediate term from housing, healthcare, education and more.
+Those in need may also consider existing schemes that offer additional support in the immediate term for housing, healthcare, education and more.

 <img src="/images/holistic-support.jpg" alt="support">